MrBigTree/study-note-cp-level2/oracle-database.md

 - logical database objects

+summary of a table
-SQL> desc table_name
+- SQL> desc table_name

 SET SERVEROUTPUT ON // by default no output shown in cmd

-ed // open the last sql script you inputed

 := // assign a variable in pl/sql

 trigger: timing, event, object

+debug your sql in command line
-run cmd as admin so you can see the texteditor
+- run cmd as admin so you can see the texteditor
+- type: ed // open the last sql script you inputed
+- type: show error

 /
-show error

-desc my_pack